j4nu5/blog/content/posts/const-reference-to-temporary-objects.md

 }
 ```

 What is the output?
 Is line 23 always safe?
-It create a temporary |Container()|
+It creates a temporary |Container()|
 and then calls a member function on that temporary, which in turn returns a
 const reference to a member variable.